shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.08
+> Version 0.09

 ## Patch Notes

-- Input event system.
+- Better content path.

 ## Features